andrewsleigh/fab-slider/arduino-code/v1/readme.md

 Then we switch through all of the possible machine states, printing any debug messages if required, calling the functions for that state, and checking to see if the push button has been pressed in case we need to switch to a different state.

-After the stae machine switch, we just check to see if continuous debug messages need to be printed.
+After the state machine switch, we just check to see if continuous debug messages need to be printed.

 ```
 void loop() {